MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Nonprofit/nonProfitCore/CreditPlan.md

 ---
-title: CreditPlan in Cloud for Nonprofit core data model - Common Data Model | Microsoft Docs
+title: CreditPlan in Microsoft for Nonprofit core data model - Common Data Model | Microsoft Docs
 description: Credit Plans control who will be credited with hard or soft credits after a payment clears.
 author: llawwaii